xelis-project/xelis-blockchain/README.md

 ### Block Propagation

 Block propagation packet contains the block header only.
-Its sent to all peers who have theirs height minus our height less than `STABLE_HEIGHT_LIMIT`.
+Its sent to all peers who have theirs height minus our height less than `STABLE_LIMIT`.
 To build the complete block, we retrieve transactions from mempool.
 If a transaction is not found in the mempool, we request it from the same peer in order to build it.